corgras/Readmore.js/README.md

 * `animationMode: 'js'` Animation mode for height change: `'js'` — use JavaScript animation; `'css'` — CSS animation is used (requires `.cs_readmore-animation` with custom CSS animations).
 * `animationType: 'ease-in-out'` Defines the timing function for JavaScript-based animation (works with `animationMode: 'js'`).
 Options: `'linear'`, `'ease'`, `'ease-in'`, `'ease-out'`, `'ease-in-out'`.
 * `scrollToTopOnCollapse: true/false` If set to true, the page automatically scrolls to the top of the content element when collapsing it.
 Useful for ensuring the content remains in view after collapsing.
+* `disableCollapse: true/false` Disabling the collapsing functionality for a specified width range.
 * `breakpoints: {}` Customize options for different screen widths.
 Keys are max-width breakpoints (in pixels); settings apply when the window width is less than or equal to the key.
 * `beforeToggle: null` Callback function called before toggling the state.
 * `afterToggle: null` Callback function called after toggling the state.